 OxyContin is one of many dangerous drugs to become addicted to and addiction with OxyContin can begin very fast before it is even realized.
 It is a pain medication that is meant to work around the clock.
 It’s taken in pill form and, is to be used for around the clock pain management, not on an as-needed basis.
 When used properly it can give pain relief up to 12 hours.
 When a person begins to abuse the medicine, they crush the tablet and swallow or snort it, or they dilute it in water and inject it.
 This destroys the time-release mechanism so that the user gets the full effects of the narcotic.
 It is the high potency of oxycodone that makes OxyContin popular on the streets.
 Users compare the high to the euphoria of heroin.

 Short-term side effects that can begin even after taking one pill too many over the prescribed dosage:

 - Constricted pupils

-When taking oxycontin outside of what was instructed by the prescription, the side effects become more dangerous and can last longer.
+When taken outside of what was instructed by the prescription, the side effects of OxyContin become more dangerous and can last longer.
 There becomes a chance for an overdose and death.
 OxyContin abuse often leads to OxyContin dependence.
 This means that you feel you need the drug to function in your daily life.
-Once you’ve become dependent on Oxycontin, you may miss work, fall behind on bills, and experience conflict in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.
+Once you’ve become dependent on OxyContin, you may miss work, fall behind on bills, and experience conflict in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.

 - Long-term effects include severe constipation and persistent vomiting